qgis/QGIS-Documentation/source/user_manual/working_with_vector/vector_properties.rst

 ---------

-The :guilabel:`Joins` tab allows you to :index:`join a loaded attribute table to a loaded vector layer`.
+|join| The :guilabel:`Joins` tab allows you to :index:`join a loaded attribute table
+to a loaded vector layer`.
 As key columns you have to define a :index:`join layer`, a join field and a target field.
 QGIS currently supports to join non spatial table formats supported by OGR, delimited text and the PostgreSQL